Does a jumbo house need a jumbo down payment?

 Do jumbo loans require mortgage insurance?

-Normally, putting down less than 20% requires you to pay for private mortgage insurance (PMI).
-That’s true for (most) conforming mortgages and jumbo loans alike.
+Making a down payment of less than 20% normally means you have to pay for private mortgage insurance (PMI).
+That’s true for most jumbo loans as well as conforming mortgages.

 PMI can be pretty expensive — especially for jumbo loans.

 “For example, the monthly PMI payment on a $2 million jumbo loan at a 90% loan-to-value ratio and a credit score in the mid-600s would be $1,083,” Jeanette adds.

 But 20% down isn’t always required.
 In fact, some lenders today are offering special jumbo loan products that require a much smaller down payment and no PMI attached.
 “Some investors will not require PMI with 10% down or more,” adds Meyer.

 “We offer jumbo mortgages up to $2 million with only 5% down payment required and no PMI.
 We also offer a jumbo loan up to $3 million with 10% down needed and no PMI,” says Catlin.

 Be aware, you’ll likely pay a higher interest rate if you’re not paying for PMI.